 In case of dry or brittle lips, you normally do not need to consult your doctor.
 The complaints are of little importance and you can easily solve the problem with self-care measures.
 Dry, cracked lips are more common with a seasonal change.
 With a decreasing temperature, the skin on the lips requires more intensive care.

 UV protection is necessary for bright sunlight.
 Pharmacies and drug stores offer various products that provide the lips with sufficient moisture and protection.

-People who often suffer from a viral disease such as herpes should pay attention to timely care of the lips.
-Often times, the virus becomes active when you get dry and cracked lips.
+People who often suffer from a viral disease such as herpes should pay attention to the timely care of their lips.
+Oftentimes, the virus becomes active when you get dry and cracked lips.
 Using dental care products or drinking too little (water)can also cause dry and cracked lips.